National Polka Festival: History

 The beginning of the National Polka Festival in Ennis, Texas began as an idea.
-Raymond Zapletal, Len Gehrig, and Joe Liska of Ennis had been to other cities and seen the large response to polka bands from the people of Czechoslovakian descent, and they believed the people could be brought to their small town of Ennis for the same reasons.
+Raymond Zapletal, Len Gehrig, and Joe Liska of Ennis had been to other cities and seen the large response to polka bands from the people of Czechoslovak descent, and they believed the people could be brought to their small town of Ennis for the same reasons.
 So in 1967, Zapletal, Gehrig, and Liska brought their idea to the Chamber of Commerce manager Jack McKay.
 If the idea were to succeed, it would require the joint effort of the Chamber and the citizens of Ennis.
-Jack McKay agreed the idea could greatly benefit Ennis and the Czechoslovakian community in the area, and one of the largest polka festival in the country had its beginning.
+Jack McKay agreed the idea could greatly benefit Ennis and the Czechoslovak community in the area, and one of the largest polka festival in the country had its beginning.
 Zapletal, Gehrig, and Liska agreed to take care of getting the bands for Ennis' fraternal halls and the Chamber agreed in turn to organize the parade and downtown festivities.
 Within three years the festival was a raging success with as many as 30,000 people attending from all over the country to enjoy music and entertainment at the four halls.

 2020 saw the COVID-19 pandemic as grounds for cancellation.